stockwell/ESPresso-Scales/README.md

 [Light and Versatile Graphics Library](https://lvgl.io/)

 This is not modified and taken from [their own repository](https://github.com/lvgl/lvgl).
+We're using release version 7, the master branch on their repository has moved to version 8.

 &nbsp;